bvas89/Portfolio/README.md

 2. Save Toasty!
   Save Toasty! is a mobile tapping game.
-This was a learning project I iterated over many times before deciding to push for release, so the scripts come from a variety of time periods and skill levels.
-Some accomplishments I achieve are:
+This was a learning project I iterated over many times before deciding to push for release so the scripts come from a variety of time periods and skill levels.
+Some accomplishments I achieved are:
     1. Varying Global Difficulty via Firebase - The success rate of all players determines stats for the next day - such as enemy health and spawn rate.
     2. Pheromones - Because the game uses ants as an enemy, they are set to follow other ants that have successfully gathered Crumbs.
     4. I am self-taught and took an idea from inception to release, on mobile nonetheless.